 What is Missouri Probate?

 Probate is a public court-supervised process used to authenticate a will, gather and distribute assets to beneficiaries, file taxes, and pay any outstanding debt.
-The probate process begins after death in Missouri.
-At this time, any property or assets owned in your name or made payable to your established estate will go through probate court in Missouri unless you have a trust in place.
+The probate administration process begins after death in Missouri or Arkansas.
+Any property or assets owned in your name or made payable to your established estate will go through probate court in Missouri or Arkansas.

-It is essential to ensure your assets’ ownership aligns with your overall estate planning goals to avoid probate court in Joplin and Greene County.
-Those assets will bypass the probate process in Joplin, Greene County, and surrounding areas if your assets are in a trust or other strategic legal contracts.
+It’s essential to ensure the ownership of your assets align with your overall estate planning goals to avoid probate court in Joplin, MO, across Jasper, Newton, and other Southwest Missouri counties, as well as counties in Arkansas.
+You can bypass the probate process if your assets are in a trust or other strategic legal contract.

-How to Avoid Probate in Joplin County, Greene County, and Surrounding Missouri Areas
+How to Avoid Probate in Joplin and Southwest Missouri Counties and the Bentonville, Arkansas area

-Probate in Missouri can be expensive, time-consuming, and hosted in public court; many families wish to avoid the probate process because of this.
+Probate in Missouri and Arkansas can be expensive, time-consuming, and hosted in public court, which is why many families wish to avoid the probate process.
 Avoiding the probate court process is possible when an estate is properly planned and administrated.
-Establishing trust as part of your estate plan in Missouri can usually lead to zero probate court.
-On the other hand, only establishing a will typically leads to the probate court process.
-Establishing a plan for every possible outcome with an experienced Missouri estate planning attorney, like the team at The Law Office of Christopher W. Dumm, can help you and your loved ones in the transition of your Missouri estate in the best way possible for your specific situation.
+Establishing a trust as part of your estate plan in Missouri or Arkansas can minimize or eliminate the need for probate court.
+On the other hand, having only a will typically leads to the probate court process.
+Establishing a plan for every possible outcome with an experienced Missouri estate planning attorney, like the team at The Law Firm of Christopher W. Dumm, can help you and your loved ones transition your Missouri and Arkansas estate in the best way possible for your specific situation.

-In the “Finalizing the Estate” checklist, you will learn:
+In the checklist, you will learn answers to these questions:

-Our experienced Missouri probate attorneys are here to assist your family in addressing the concerns you may be facing after the death of a loved one.
-In addition to the checklist, other issues may be relevant to your situation, and our Joplin and Springfield firms can give you the legal guidance you need during this challenging time.
+Our experienced Missouri probate attorneys and Arkansas probate lawyers assist your family in addressing the concerns you may be facing after the death of a loved one.
+In addition to the checklist, other issues may be relevant to your situation.
+Our Joplin and Springfield, MO law firms can give you the legal guidance you need during this challenging time.

-The Law Firm of Christopher W. Dumm helps you and your loved ones understand Estate Planning, Elder Law, Medicaid Planning, Special Needs Planning, Tax Planning, and Business Planning..
-We welcome you to contact our Joplin and Springfield, Missouri offices to learn more about how we can help meet your probate and estate administration needs.
+The Law Firm of Christopher W. Dumm helps you and your loved ones understand estate planning, asset protection, probate and estate administration, elder law, Medicaid planning, special needs planning, tax planning, and business planning.
+We welcome you to contact our Joplin and Springfield, Missouri offices, as well as our Bentonville, AR office to learn more about how we can help meet your probate administration needs.